embedded-by-n/Pear-Pie/README_DESIGN_BRIEF.md

 In practice, there is.'_\
 (Norman 2018, p.236)

-This project is a cyber-physical demonstration of the technical skills and theoretical knowledge acquired across Semester 1 of the Master of Applied Cybernetics at the Australian National University.
+This project demonstrates the culmination of technical skills and theoretical knowledge acquired across Semester 1 of the Master of Applied Cybernetics at the Australian National University, 2026.

-Beyond the Master of Applied Cybernetics, I aim to continue my studies in the School of Cybernetics and contribute lived-experienceto the development of humanitarian technologies and systems communication methodologies that practically improve the design and function of systems to more genuinely afford those who rely upon them.

-Through lived and professional practice in neurodivergence and social welfare systems navigation, I gained priceless understanding of the difference between well-intentioned policy-in-theory and that same policy-in-practice.

-By marrying these I wanted to develop a device that would device which would equitably bring would increase the privacy, autonomy, dignity and equitable affordance of people with disabilities in everyday life.

 # Acknowledgement